What makes me stand out as a copywriter is my ability to tackle complicated and current issues.

 But I’m more than just a financial services copywriter.
 Banking on my ability to follow demanding rules, professional services firms also call me in for my expertise.

 Consultants such as management advisors, lawyers and accountants are often looking for pieces that need to be written for a wider, non-specialist audience.
-For example, briefings and articles on new developments in their sector.
+For example, on new developments in their sector.
 They’d be able to produce this text themselves, but I give them a different perspective and help them save time, which they can spend on profitable work.

 Energy generation and retail